 Without a continuing resolution, the government shuts down.
 The last shutdown lasted 35 days from late December 2018 to late January 2019—the longest shutdown ever.

 Each agency makes its own contingency plan for operating “essential” services during a government shutdown.
-Employees in key roles—air traffic controllers, border security agents, military personnel, the Postal Service and many more—would continue to work, though paychecks may be delayed.
+Employees in key roles—air traffic controllers, border security agents, military personnel, the Postal Service, and many more—would continue to work, though paychecks may be delayed.
 Non-essential services, however, will be paused.
 In the 2018-2019 shutdown, an estimated 850,000 federal workers were furloughed.

 Treasury markets and the stock market would continue to operate normally during a shutdown, though Securities and Exchange Commission (SEC) Chair Gary Gensler said in a September 20 interview that the agency’s “normal oversight … on markets will not be possible” during a shutdown because the SEC would have a “skeletal staff.”
 The same situation would exist in November if the government were to shut down then.